+Fee

-Administration Means a tariff as approved by Council and provided for in the tariff list of Fee the Overstrand Municipality Provisions of section 62 of the Local Government: Municipal Systems Act, (Act 32 of 2000) which inter alia provides that a person, who feels that Appeal Process his/her rights have been affected by a decision taken by a staff member in terms of a power or duty delegated, may appeal against that decision by giving written notice of the appeal and reasons to the Municipal Manager within 21 days of the date of the notification of the decision.
-Brush Cutter A hand held mechanical tool, powered by an electrical or petrol motor, and used to cut down shrubs and small trees.
-Bush-cutter A machine drawn behind a tractor, powered by a power takeoff from the (Bossiekapper) tractor, and is used to cut down shrubs and large areas of vegetation Chain Saw A hand held mechanical saw powered by an electrical or petrol motor, and used to cut down trees and logs Combustible Means combustible refuse, combustible waste or any other material material capable of being ignited manually or spontaneously.
-Community Fire Means the Overstrand Municipality By-Law relating to Community Fire Safety By-law Safety P.N.
-6454 of 2007 Contract Means a formal written agreement between parties to provide for the execution of a specific task under specific conditions as set out in the contract document Contractor Means a person, natural or juristic, who undertakes to execute a contract to render a service that is awarded by the Overstrand Municipality under the terms and conditions stipulated therein.
+Administration Means a tariff as approved by Council and provided for in the tariff list of the Overstrand Municipality

+Appeal Process Provisions of section 62 of the Local Government: Municipal Systems Act, (Act 32 of 2000) which inter alia provides that a person, who feels that his/her rights have been affected by a decision taken by a staff member in terms of a power or duty delegated, may appeal against that decision by giving written notice of the appeal and reasons to the Municipal Manager within 21 days of the date of the notification of the decision.

+Brush Cutter

+A hand held mechanical tool, powered by an electrical or petrol motor, and used to cut down shrubs and small trees.

+Bush-cutter (Bossiekapper)

+A machine drawn behind a tractor, powered by a power take-off (PTO) from the tractor, and is used to cut down shrubs and large areas of vegetation

+Chain Saw

+A hand-held mechanical saw powered by an electrical or petrol motor, and used to fell trees and cut logs

+Combustible material

+Means combustible refuse, combustible waste or any other material capable of being ignited manually or spontaneously.

+Community Fire Safety Bylaw

+Means the Overstrand Municipality By-Law relating to Community Fire Safety P.N.
+6454 of 2007

+Contract

+Means a formal written agreement between 2 (two) or more parties to provide for the execution of a specific task under specific conditions as set out in the contract document

+Contractor

+Means a person, natural or juristic, who undertakes to execute a contract to render a service that is awarded by the Overstrand Municipality under the terms and conditions stipulated therein.

+Conservation Use

-Conservation Means the use or maintenance of land in its natural state, or Use rehabilitation to its natural state, with the objective of preserving the biophysical and heritage characteristics of the land including flora and fauna on the land.
+Means the use or maintenance of land in its natural state, or rehabilitation to its natural state, with the objective of preserving the biophysical and heritage characteristics of the land including flora and fauna on the land.